 SAP HANA licensing model may prevent access to data that is technically available

 You may think extracting data from the SAP HANA database would be a simple and obvious solution.
 Not so fast – most SAP customers have a HANA Runtime license only and cannot legally extract data from the underlying database layer without additional and expensive licensing.
 They can, however, extract data from the SAP application layer.
 This is where the BryteFlow SAP Data Lake Builder can help you- by extracting data with business logic intact from SAP applications.
-RISE with SAP (Everything You Need to Know)
+The SAP Cloud Connector and Why It’s So Amazing

 Technical challenges while migrating SAP HANA to Snowflake